andreas-volz/JviewSON/README.md

    ```
 2. Open the project in **Godot 4**.
 3. Run the project to start using JviewSON.
-4. Alternative use the latest GitHub release
+4. Alternative use the latest GitHub or [itch.io](https://pocdev.itch.io/jviewson) release

 ## How to Use